subhrapattnaik/PRO-C180-Code-Ref/README.md

 GPS is a Global Positioning System. \n

-\n It’s a satellite navigation system, which means location or navigation data are collected using satellites.
+It’s a satellite navigation system, which means location or navigation data are collected using satellites.
 24 satellites are orbiting around Earth that send data to GPS devices like mobile phones and cars.

-\n GPS is a powerful technology and it can be used for:
+GPS is a powerful technology and it can be used for:

-\n Location—Determining a position.
+Location—Determining a position.
 For example, finding your current location or the location of a particular place.

-\n Navigation—Getting from one location to another.
+ Navigation—Getting from one location to another.

-\n Tracking—Monitoring objects/personal movement like in high-security jobs
+ Tracking—Monitoring objects/personal movement like in high-security jobs

-\n Mapping—Creating maps of the world.
+Mapping—Creating maps of the world.
 -----------------------------------------------------------------------------